carpentries/instructor-training-bonus-modules/_episodes/02-online-workshops-module-2.md

 lesson, it may not be practical for everyone to 'code along' with the time limits, but you can still take a moment to set up your viewing environment to approximate that of a learner with a single laptop screen.

-> ## Activity 6 (10 min)
-> What do your learners need to know about how to get the most out of your workshop?
+To prepare for the next activity, take a few minutes to draft an introduction to your online workshop.
+What do your learners need to know about how to get the most out of your workshop?
 How will you teach them to participate?
-> - Write and rehearse an introduction to your online workshop.
 Aim for no more than 3 minutes.
 Assume that your introduction to the workshop content -- i.e. what they can expect to learn -- will occur either before or after this segment.

+> ## Activity 6 (10 min)
-> - Give everyone a chance to present first, then exchange feedback, starting with feedback on yourself.
+> - Rehearse your introduction!
+Give everyone a chance to present first, then exchange feedback, starting with feedback on yourself.
 Feedback should focus primarily on content, but delivery may be relevant too.
-Remember to include both positive and negative comments.
+Remember to include both targeted praise and constructive feedback.
 > - As time allows, share some similarities and differences in introductions within your group in the etherpad.
 > - Group 6 completes Activity 0
 {: .challenge}